grempe/amazon-ec2/amazon-ec2/README.txt

 AWS EC2 is an interface library that can be used to interact with the Amazon EC2 system.
 The library exposes one main interface class, 'AWSAuthConnection'.
-This class performs all the operations for using using the EC2 service including header signing.
+This class performs all the operations for using the EC2 service including header signing.

 ==Important note about this project: